The FRTOL Practical Test

 3. Evidence of Communication theory examination pass by reference to eExams or Section 3 of form CAA 5016;

 Note: Students undertaking flight training at an ATO or DTO must bring evidence by reference to UK CAA eExam certificate.
-An Instructor, Head of Training, Chief Flying Instructor or Flight Examiner is not permitted to complete and sign as Section 2 of CAA 5013 as this section is intended for candidates undertaking a standalone FRTOL and taking the Communications theory exam in conjunction with the FRTOL practical test with a FRTOL Examiner.
+An Instructor, Head of Training, Chief Flying Instructor or Flight Examiner is not permitted to complete and sign Section 2 of CAA 5013, as this section is intended for candidates undertaking a standalone FRTOL and taking the Communications theory exam in conjunction with the FRTOL practical test with the FRTOL Examiner.

 For the test, the examiner provides: